SkyMound/ConvergenceToolbox/README.md

 1. Run LiveSplit.

-2. Right click on LS&rarr;Open Splits&rarr;From File...&rarr;Select 'Splits_CTB.lss'
+2. Right click on LS&rarr;Open Splits&rarr;From File...&rarr;Select `Splits_CTB.lss`

-3. Right click on LS&rarr;Open Layout&rarr;From File...&rarr;Select 'Layout_CTB.lsl'
+3. Right click on LS&rarr;Open Layout&rarr;From File...&rarr;Select `Layout_CTB.lsl`

 4. Right click on LS&rarr;Control&rarr;Start Server

 5. Run Convergence.
 Wait until you're on the main menu.

-6. Run CTB, you should see your CTB version in the top left corner of Convergence.
-Check 'Enable AutoSplit' and start a new game.
+6. Run `ConvergenceToolbox.exe`, you should see your CTB version in the top left corner of Convergence.
+Check `Enable AutoSplit` and start a new game.

 >**Note**
 >For all the other tools except Autosplit, you just need Convergence to be up and running before running CTB.